Updated April 25, 2023

-Employee Performance Management Tools –
+Introduction to Employee Performance Management Tools

-Whether it is non-commercial (non-profit) or commercial, every company prefer to monitor their employee’s performance weekly, monthly or yearly or some of them manage and monitor even on daily basis (depends upon the nature of work).
-I believe it is a good thing, if someone is giving all their efforts to complete the task then organization should be benefited by that in equal ratio.
-There are some very useful performance-tools are available to ease up the work of the management of the organization also equally beneficial for the employees.
-There are-
+Whether non-commercial (non-profit) or commercial, every company prefers to monitor their employee’s performance weekly, monthly, or yearly, or manage and monitor even daily (depending upon the nature of work).
+I believe it is a good thing; if someone is giving all their efforts to complete the task, the organization should benefit from that in an equal ratio.

 - Key Performance Indicators

 - Mission and Vision Statements

 These are the top five management tools widely used by many organizations successfully.
 Every tool has its specifications, benefits, and flaws.
 It is very important to understand the nature of the contribution an employer expects their employees to pick up the appropriate performance management tools to measure, manage and monitor the employee’s performance – Key Performance Indicators.